alvatar/sphere-fusion/README.md

 Important: It will break when trying to compile gsi, but you don't need it.
 You only need _libgambc.a_, copy it from lib/libgambc.a include/gambit.h include/gambit-not{gambit-version}.h to android/jni/gambit

-### Android troubleshooting

-For every specific version of Gambit:
+### Updating Gambit System

+Follow this process:
 * Recompile Gambit for the host
-* Recompile Gambit for the Android architecture, and copy the libgambc.a generated file to jni/gambit
+* Recompile Gambit for the Android architecture, and copy the libgambc.a generated file to android/jni/gambit

 If you get a segmentation fault with Gambit when loading a module that is precompiled, probably it was compiled with a different Gambit version

-## Important sake tasks

-* __compile__: compiles and prepares Fusion environment
-* __clean__: cleans Fusion files and environment